How to Read & Understand a Light Bulb Lighting Facts Label Skip to next element

 Bulb Life

-Most bulbs list their lifespan on the label in years, and some in hours.
-LED light bulbs typically do not burn out.
-Instead, the LED diode start to fade over time and is considered useful until it’s decreased by 30 percent.
+Many light bulbs indicate their lifespan on the label in years, while some use hours.
+LED light bulbs, in particular, don't usually burn out like traditional bulbs.
+Instead, their LED diodes gradually diminish in brightness over time.
+A bulb is generally considered useful until its brightness decreases by around 30 percent.

 Mercury-Free

-All LED light bulbs are mercury free.
-CFL bulbs, however, contain a small amount of mercury.
-You shouldn’t be too concerned, the amount of mercury found in a standard CFL light bulb poses little to no health risk if it is disposed of and cleaned up per the guidelines from Environmental Protection Agency.
+LED light bulbs are completely free of mercury, whereas CFL bulbs contain a small amount of mercury.
+However, there's no need for excessive worry.
+The level of mercury present in a standard CFL bulb poses minimal to negligible health risks if handled and disposed of according to the Environmental Protection Agency's guidelines.

 Notice – LED Blue Light Warning